OpenFunction/OpenFunction/docs/installation/Setup-OpenFunction-Serving-with-Knative.md

 # Setup OpenFunction Serving with Knative

-You can refer to the installation steps on the [Knative docs](https://knative.dev/docs/install/any-kubernetes-cluster/) for setup OpenFunction Serving.
-Or follow these steps:
+You can refer to the steps in [Knative docs](https://knative.dev/docs/install/any-kubernetes-cluster/) to install Knative or follow the steps below:
-> :grey_exclamation: Refer to [this section](#installation-with-poor-network-connections-to-githubgoogleapis) when you are in a **poor network connections to GitHub/Googleapis**.
+> :grey_exclamation: Refer to [this section](#installation-with-poor-network-connections-to-githubgoogleapis) when you have **poor network connections to GitHub/Googleapis**.

 ## Installation

-### Install knative CLI
+### Install Knative CLI

-Choose a suitable installation of knative CLI for your cluster by refer to thie [docs](https://knative.dev/docs/client/install-kn/).
+Choose a suitable installation of Knative CLI for your cluster by refer to thie [docs](https://knative.dev/docs/client/install-kn/).

-### Install knative serving
+### Install Knative Serving

 #### Install the required custom resources